ambernguy5/bioe131-finalproj24/README.md

 Install the Msaview plugin on the JBrowse user interface
-1. On the jbrowse open the tools dropdown on the top left and click on plugin store.
+1. On the Jbrowse interface, open the Tools dropdown menu at the screen's top left corner and click on plugin store.
 2. In the plugin store, scroll to the Msaview by Colin Diesh and click install.
 3. Open the add dropdown at the top left and click on the multiple sequence alignment view
 4. Upload or enter the URL of the MSA file (stockholm or clustal format) of the sequence alignment.